kobusuru-dev/GD_ChipPak/README.md

 When the “Happy Textures” mod by Alphalaneous is installed, this texture pack also adds a few new things - such as some new buttons and sound effects.

 This texture pack WILL BE CONSISTENTLY UPDATED with new and updated textures!
 Feel free to recommend textures that you feel could use an update from me!

-Textures from community-made mods are also modified!
-A complete list of all mods with modified textures can be found in-game on the title screen.